A Blade in the Dark: Plot

-When Bruno sees the kitchen knife out of place and a hole in the vanity, he connects the dots, but he's still not believed.
-He goes into Linda's stored belongings in the basement with Sandra, where suitcases with her things included one filled with tennis balls.
-Sandra reveals Linda is the movie's primary inspiration.
-Giulia returns with a knife, as she's now scared because of the murders.
+When Bruno sees the kitchen knife out of place and a hole in the vanity, he suspects Giulia has been murdered.
+He searches Linda's stored belongings in the basement with Sandra, which include a suitcase full of tennis balls.
+Sandra reveals Linda is the film's primary inspiration.
 Sandra places a call to Linda, saying how sorry she is and that she embellished the ending specifically, but Linda quietly cries and hangs up.
-Linda is shown back at the villa from the view outside her window.
+Linda is shown back at the villa.
 She retaliates by finding the final scene at the studio and shredding it with scissors.
 When Giovanni discovers Katia and Angela dead inside a tank, Linda bludgeons him to death with his own wrench.
 When Sandra arrives to reconcile with Linda, carrying a knife for self-defense, Giovanni jumps out to grab her before he dies.
 Linda surprises Sandra by garroting her with film reel, laughing maniacally while dragging her corpse around.

 Giulia arrives to find Sandra's body buried under film.
 Linda traps Giulia in the house by closing the garage door, taunting her with threats, messing with the lights, and dropping a ton of tennis balls from the ceiling.
 Giulia hides in a cabinet when she sees Linda, who finds her and wedges the knife in the closed door.
 When Bruno arrives, Giulia takes her chance to run, but Linda pierces her through her heart with the kitchen knife.

 With Bruno happening upon the scene, Linda charges him, only for Bruno to knock her out with a brick.
 Bruno is then surprised when only a wig is where Linda was left.
 The killer jumps out, revealing himself as Tony all along.
-When Tony tries to stab him, Bruno rams the knife in Tony, who slowly dies while muttering "I'm not a female child" a few times.
+When Tony tries to stab him, Bruno rams the knife in Tony, who slowly dies while muttering "I'm not a female child".
 Bruno talks with a crew member, revealing Tony was too insecure and childlike inside to stave off Linda, his alter-ego, so he murdered other women out of rage and to prove he was a man.
-The final reel put back together reveals the boy in the basement, a young Tony, leaving with a skirt and a wig with pigtails.